CoefficientIO/async-boolean-expression-evaluator/README.md

 the evaluator expects that `function test (value) {}` will return a promise, whereas `function test (value, callback) {}` will execute the callback.
 It is important, therefore, to be conscious of the number of arguments of the iterator function's signature.
-* If a function operand has a `length` property of 1, the evaluator assumes that it should pass a callback into the function operand and will *not* expect the function to return a promise, but instead that it will invoke the callback.

-If the iterator or any function operands do *not* use the callback-style, make sure that they always return promises and that they have defined the correct number of arguments in their signatures (i.e. an iterator must expect one argument and a function operand must expect none).
+If the iterator does *not* use the callback-style, make sure that it always returns promises and that it has defined the correct number of arguments in its signature (i.e. an iterator must expect one argument).

-If the iterator or any function operands *do* use the callback-style, make sure that the iterator expects exactly two arguments, the latter of which is the callback, and that any function operands expect exactly one argument, the callback.
-In addition, callbacks in both situations must be invoked with either an error or null as the first parameter and the result (truthy/falsy value) or null as the second parameter to the callback.
+If the iterator *does* use the callback-style, make sure that the iterator expects exactly two arguments, the latter of which is the callback.
+In addition, the callback must be invoked with either an error or null as the first parameter and the result (truthy/falsy value) or null as the second parameter to the callback.
 Keep this in mind when working with certain no-error-style asynchronous functions, such as the built-in fs module's `exists` function.

 ### Configuring Parallel Limit